arksys-os/basic-install/README.md

 - an Arch Linux system from scratch (1.A)
 - an Arch-based system preconfigured (1.B)

-## 1.A.
-Install Arch from scratch
+## 1.A. 🥚 Install Arch from scratch
-There are various options to install this configuration system inside Arch Linux:
+There are various options to install Arch Linux with this configuration system:

-### 1.A.A.
-Easy way: archinstall
+### 1.A.A. 🐍 Easy way: archinstall
 When you boot into Arch, you can run "archinstall" an installer with forms options.
 Watch this video installing Arch with archinstall in less than 5 mins:
 [![Watch the video](/img/archinstall-video.png)](https://www.youtube-nocookie.com/embed/8mEjwn_AjuQ?start=146)